razahamid91/profile/README.md

 # React Vite Project

 This is a sample React project configured with Vite.
-The source code is hosted on GitHub, and the live demo is deployed on Netlify.
+The source code is hosted on GitHub, and the live demo is deployed on Netlify https://hamid-raza.netlify.app/

 ## Components